-You will find that each lesson seamlessly leads into the next and if you pay attention you should have no trouble following this course.
+You will find that each lesson seamlessly leads to the next, and if you pay attention, you should have no trouble following this course.
 This course is one of the holy grails of courses for beginners.

-Fast forward to now with the ever-growing world of online education outlets, Guru has decided offer his skills, secrets and vast amounts of industry knowledge in the form of several Skillshare courses.
+Fast forward to now, with the ever-growing world of online education outlets, Guru has decided to offer his skills, secrets, and vast amounts of industry knowledge in the form of several Skillshare courses.

 This online Skillshare class is made up of four sections, which include exclusive videos and materials broken up into the following lessons:

-- Organizing a Mix – working with the basic components to a DIY mix, which include the Digital Audio Workstation [DAW], the tracks, and the controls, and how to optimally organize all of the audio information and tools for the task at hand
+Organizing a Mix – working with the essential components to a DIY mix, which includes the Digital Audio Workstation [DAW], the tracks, and the controls, and how to optimally organize all of the audio information and tools for the task at hand

-- Determining Levels – how to arrange levels in accordance with the artist’s vision for the song
+Determining Levels – how to arrange levels per the artist’s vision for the song